Errol Barnett: Secret Service incident

 In 2018, the Secret Service issued a rare statement after a viral interaction with Barnett, following the murder of journalist Jamal Khashoggi.
 As Barnett asked then-Presidential advisor Jared Kushner about his relationship with the Saudi Crown Prince, Mohammad Bin Salman, a Secret Service agent "physically prevented" him.
 As the Washington Post reported, "Barnett can be seen attempting to ask Kushner a question as he makes his way off the plane, before a Secret Service agent appears to block his way.
-Barnett can then be seen showing his CBS and White House press credentials to one of the agents, who responds, 'I don’t give a damn who you are, there’s a time and a place.'"
+Barnett can then be seen showing his CBS and White House press credentials to one of the agents, who responds, 'I don't give a damn who you are, there's a time and a place.'"

 In response to the backlash, the USSS said, "the actions were taken solely in response to an abrupt movement by an unknown individual who later identified themselves as a member of the media."
 On CNN's The Lead with Jake Tapper, Barnett responded "the video speaks for itself".

 Joe Biden interview

 During the 2020 U.S. Presidential election then-Vice President Joe Biden called Barnett a "junkie" in response to his question about cognitive abilities.
 As part of a joint virtual convention between NABJ and NAHJ, Barnett asked Biden if he had taken a cognitive test, as his opponent, President Donald Trump, insisted.

-Biden replied, "No, I haven’t taken a test.
+Biden replied, "No, I haven't taken a test.
 Why the hell would I take a test?
 Come on, man.
-That’s like saying to you, before you got on this program if you had taken a test, were you taking cocaine or not?
+That's like saying to you, before you got on this program if you had taken a test, were you taking cocaine or not?
 What do you think, huh?
 Are you a junkie?"
-Barnett pressed again to which Biden responded, "Well, if he can’t figure out the difference between an elephant and a lion, I don’t know what the hell he’s talking about."
+Barnett pressed again to which Biden responded, "Well, if he can't figure out the difference between an elephant and a lion, I don't know what the hell he's talking about."
 The exchange was widely cited in the national press.

 CBS Morning News

-In 2024 Barnett was named solo anchor of the CBS Morning News, airing weekdays at 7a ET on the CBS streaming platform ahead of CBS Mornings.
-Forbes wrote this places "Barnett in a class of anchors that include his colleagues Nate Burleson and Vladimir Duthiers, along with Craig Melvin, Al Roker, Bryant Gumbel, and Michael Strahan."
+In 2024, Barnett was named the anchor of the CBS Morning News, airing weekdays at 7 a.m.
+ET on CBS News 24/7.
+Forbes wrote that this places "Barnett in a class of anchors that include his colleagues Nate Burleson and Vladimir Duthiers, along with Craig Melvin, Al Roker, Bryant Gumbel, and Michael Strahan."
 Variety called him a "veteran of CBS and CNN... who also worked as a fill-in on “CBS Mornings,” “CBS Saturday Morning” and the “CBS Weekend News,” and he has examined issues pertaining to technology, including documentary features examining cryptocurrency mining and the growth of e-sports."
 In a 2025 Hollywood Reporter/Morning Consult poll, Barnett was found to be one of the most trusted news anchors at CBS News.